The Stuart Z. Katz Professorship in the Humanities & the Arts, 2022-2023

 Candidates must hold terminal degrees in their respective disciplines, be tenured professorial faculty with at least six years of service in their disciplines, and have served at least five years as a CCNY faculty member.

 Applications must include the following:

-1) a letter of recommendation from the candidates’s department chair;
+1) a letter of recommendation from the candidate's department chair;

-2) the candidates’s current curriculum vitae documenting a career of distinguished classroom teaching and scholarship (limited to 15 pages);
+2) the candidate's current curriculum vitae documenting a career of distinguished classroom teaching and scholarship (limited to 15 pages);

-3) an example of the candidates’s recent published scholarship (limit to one book or two articles) or creative activity;
+3) an example of the candidate's recent published scholarship (limit to one book or two articles) or creative activity;

 4) a brief statement (500 words) by the candidate describing his/her current teaching and creative activity or research agenda.
 Please explain the current stage of your research or creative project and how the Stuart Z. Katz Professorship would assist you in its completion.

 Applications (items 2, 3, and 4) for the 2022-2023 Stuart Z. Katz Professorship can be submitted electronically at https://form.jotform.com/212945169579168.
 Portal will be activated early in the Spring 2022 semester.
 Candidates may submit books or portfolios of creative activity, as appropriate, directly to the Office of the Dean.

 The Chair's letter of recommendation should be submitted through this portal: https://form.jotform.com/212945338619161.
 Portal will be activated early in the Spring 2022 semester.